phdru/m_librarian/docs/command_line.rst

     --lid lid              Search by language’s id

 By default the program prints only titles of the found book.
-With one option `-d` it also prints database id, the list of authors and genres, and also series the book belongs to (if any) and the serial number of the book in the series.
-With two options `-d` (`-d -d` or simply `-dd`) it also prints the file date and language.
-With three `-d` it prints archive name, file name, extension and size, and flag if the book is marked to be deleted.
+With one option `-v` it also prints database id, the list of authors and genres, and also series the book belongs to (if any) and the serial number of the book in the series.
+With two options `-v` (`-v -v` or simply `-vv`) it also prints the file date and language.
+With three `-v` it prints archive name, file name, extension and size, and flag if the book is marked to be deleted.